Welcome to Smart Learning Tuition – Unlocking your child's future!

 How can we help?

-At Smart Learning Tuition, we provide uniquely designed courses to train children in the four main subject areas tested in the various grammar school entrance exams.
-Our aim is to stretch each child’s ability and academic performance to a level 1-2 years higher than that taught at primary level.
+At Smart Learning Tuition, we provide uniquely designed courses to train children in the four main subject areas tested in grammar and independent school entrance exams.
+Our aim is to stretch each child's ability and academic performance to a level 1-2 years higher than that taught at Key Stage 2.
 We run courses for Year 4 and Year 5 children.
-The Year 5 course continues into the start of Year 6 so that we continue to provide support and guidance to both parents and children right up to the exams.
-Our courses are focused on achieving the main aim of passing the 11+ exam and consequently do not contain unnecessary material as ‘time fillers’.
+The Year 5 course has an optional element that continues into the start of Year 6 so that we can continue to provide support and guidance to both parents and children right up to the last stages of the entrance exams.
+Our courses are focused on achieving the main aim of passing 11+ exams and consequently do not contain unnecessary material as 'time fillers'.

 What are grammar schools?

 Grammar schools are FREE state schools which select their pupils on the basis of academic ability.
 They are the only state schools that are allowed by law to select all their pupils on the grounds of high academic ability.
 Pupils in Year 6 of primary school can choose to sit an exam known as the 11-plus which determines whether or not they get a place.

 The selection procedure allows grammar schools to pick the brightest children in the local area.
 Consequently these schools usually have the best academic performance in comparison with normal state schools and can usually be found high up in school the official government Schools and Colleges Performance Table.
 In 2006, according to the National Grammar Schools Association, pupils in England's 164 grammar schools produced more than half the total number of A grade A-levels in 'harder' A-level subjects than those produced by pupils in up to 2,000 comprehensive schools.

 How do grammar schools compare with independent schools?